How Yellowjackets Assembled the Best New Cast on TV - E! Online

 "When we were formulating and developing the idea we always saw this as a multi-season story and our goal in the first season is to very much answer certain questions, because I personally get very irritated with shows that drag everything on forever and don't give you any answers," Lyle said.
 "So, we wanted to answers some questions and ask some new ones, so that is hopefully what we accomplished over the course of this season."

 To tell the story of the Yellowjackets, the showrunners put together a top-notch cast to play the team members in 1996 and 2021, with four sets of actors sharing roles.
-Here, Lyle and Nickerson break down how they cast each character and how the stars—including Melanie Lynskey, Christina Ricci and Juliette Lewis—bonded with their counterparts.
+Here, Lyle and Nickerson break down how they cast each character and how the stars—including Melanie Lynskey and Christina Ricci, who were nominated for Outstanding Lead Actress and Outstanding Supporting Actress, respectively—bonded with their counterparts.